 Saving on water

 After you get a container garden initially set up, your biggest expense is likely to be water.
 Fortunately, there are so many ways to be frugal about that.
-First of all, with a few caveats, you can use “gray water” – that’s all non-toilet water produced from tubs, showers, sinks, washing machines, and dishwashers.
-But you need to be aware that this water can contain residue from soap, conditioner, grease, etc. Remember: what’s in your water is going to end up in your food.
-Traces of soap will be consumed safely by organisms in the soil, but larger amounts of soap or grease will change the condition of the soil, and that’s not what you want.
+First of all, with a few caveats, you can use “gray water”.
+That’s all non-toilet water produced from tubs, showers, sinks, washing machines, and dishwashers.
+But this water can contain residue from soap, conditioner, grease, etc. Traces of soap will be consumed safely by organisms in the soil, but larger amounts can change the condition of the soil for the worse.

-- When you shower, catch that first stream of water you run until the water’s hot enough to turn on the shower.
-This is completely fresh, clean tap water, which makes it even more desirable than gray water.
+- When you shower, catch that first stream of water you run until the water’s hot enough.
+This is completely fresh, clean tap water.

-There’s another great ways to collect free water: collect rain water in a “rain barrel.”
-Set up a sizable plastic or metal container to capture rain (you can buy a specially made one that even has a hookup for your hose), and save it until the next time you need to water plants.
+You can also collect rain water in a “rain barrel.”
+Set up a sizable plastic or metal container to capture rain.
+You can buy a specially made one that even has a hookup for your hose.
 Even apartment gardeners can sometimes capture rain from a balcony or patio.

 Got more tips?
 Add them in the comments.